Do you have a question about red light therapy (RLT), photobiomodulation (PBM) or low-level laser therapy (LLLT)? (They are all the same thing.)

-No. UV-B rays are needed to synthesis Vitamin D in the skin.
-Red Light devices do not emit UV rays.
+No. UV-B rays are needed to synthesize vitamin D in the skin.
+Red light devices do not emit UV rays.

-There are two issues with using the sun as your source of red light for RLT, these are:
+There are two issues with using the sun as your source of red light for RLT:

-Also there is a convenience issue - you have to expose the correct body part to the sun?
+Also, there is a convenience issue—can you expose the key body part to the sun?
 Is the sun out or covered by clouds?
 And do you have enough time to get the proper dosage?

-Q. What is the concensus regarding the use of sunlight for light therapy?
-Direct sunlight is about 0.1 W/cm2 in full spectrum, with about 1/10 to 1/3 of that in the therapeutic wavelength bands.
+Q. What is the consensus regarding the use of sunlight for light therapy?
+Direct sunlight is about 0.1 W/cm2 in full-spectrum, with about 1/10 to 1/3 of that in the therapeutic wavelength bands.
 The typical therapeutic dose of 60 J/cm2 would thus be obtained in 2000-6000 seconds.
 So sitting next to the window for an hour should do it, right?
 The glass filters out most of the UV and is transparent to IR.

 On the plus side, sunlight has some other benefits from the UV.

 You can see the full transcript and more on this topic in the article 'Red Light Therapy vs Sunlight'.

 Another great article at HeelSpurs.com looks at the difference between sunlight and red light.

 I have quoted some of their main points below: